Imagine your cat spending every night locked in a room – is that really okay?

 Animal Welfare Act and Cat Keeping

-catalog of fines for animal cruelty
+Fine schedule for animal cruelty

-What does species-appropriate living mean for cats?
+What does a species-appropriate life mean for cats?

-- Enough space to move and play
+- Plenty of space to move around and play

-Basics of Cat Training
+Basics of cat training

 - Be consistent : Always use the same commands and rewards.